SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Features.md

 The **`ImageProcessor` node** takes any images from the user's latest turn, sends them to a configured vision-capable LLM, and generates a detailed text description.
 The aggregated text description is then made available as the node's output (`{agent#Output}`).
-This allows a subsequent, text-only `Standard` node to use the description as context, effectively giving the entire workflow "sight."
+This allows a subsequent, text-only `Standard` node to use the description as context, making image content available to the rest of the workflow as text.

 * **Key Nodes**: `Standard` (with `acceptImages`), `ImageProcessor`
 * **Detailed Documentation**: `A Comprehensive Guide to WilmerAI Workflow Nodes`